cjsmeele/CNSParser/README.md

     {===>} repeatable_parameter_NN_MM = 1;

     !
-The following generates a parser error: The parameter name does ! not contain the 'NN' placeholder of its parent block
+The following generates a parser error: The parameter name does ! not contain the 'NN' placeholder of its parent section

     ! #multi-index=MM
     {===>} repeatable_parameter_MM = 1;